 As previously disclosed, in November 2002 General Motors Corporation instituted a suit against the Company and a Taiwan-based manufacturer in the Federal District Court for the Eastern District of Michigan, Southern Division.
-The complaint alleged that the Company distributed replacement grilles for General Motors-vehicles with a placeholder matched exactly to the Chevrolet Bow Tie-design emblem and the GMC mark emblem, which infringed on General Motors-federal, state and common law trademarks, violated the Lanham Act and constituted unfair competition under Michigan law.
+The complaint alleged that the Company distributed replacement grilles for General Motors-vehicles with a placeholder matched exactly to the-Chevrolet Bow Tie-design emblem and the-GMC mark emblem, which infringed on General Motors-federal, state and common law trademarks, violated the Lanham Act and constituted unfair competition under Michigan law.
 General Motors-filings have disclosed that it is seeking compensatory damages of between \$2.0 and \$2.3 million as well as certain equitable relief, including an injunction.
 In September 2004, General Motors moved for summary judgment on the Company-s defenses of waiver, ratification and unclean hands.
 On November 5, 2004, the Company moved for summary judgment on the issues of liability and damages and on the same date, General Motors moved for summary judgment on the issue of liability.
 After a hearing in May 2005, the Court granted the Company-s motion for summary judgment and dismissed General Motor-s complaint.
 On May 24, 2005, General Motors filed a Notice of Appeal.
 On June 30, 2006, the Federal Court of Appeals for the Sixth Circuit affirmed the District Court-s finding that the Company-s replacement grilles did not cause customer confusion as to the source of the grilles and that there was no-point of sale infringement.
-The Court of Appeals referred back to the District Court the narrow question as to whether portions of the emblem placeholder visible around or under an installed emblem might cause confusion among-downstream observers.
-On October 12, 2006, the Company moved for summary judgment to dismiss General Motor-s claims or in the alternate to dismiss General Motor-s claim for damages.
-The District Court has not set a hearing date.
-The District Court has set a January 9, 2007, trial date.
+The Court of Appeals referred back to the District Court the narrow question as to whether portions of the emblem placeholder visible around or under an installed emblem might cause confusion among-downstream observers.-In 2007, the suit was settled and has been dismissed.